SavoBit/katas/playground-k8s/_setup.md

 > If you don't have one, visit <https://console.aporeto.com/register>.
 >
 > You should be familiar with the [basic concepts](https://docs.console.aporeto.com)
-> of Aporeto to understand what you'll be doing.s
+> of Aporeto to understand what you'll be doing.